neverinfamous/R2-Manager-Worker/README.md

 ### Planned Work

 **High Priority**
-- **copy signed url** - Peovide user with copy button for signed url to get shareable link to file.
 - **Wiki** - Split current README.md into a shorter version for main repository and a GitHub Wiki for complete documentation.

 **Future Enhancements**